shichao-an/notes/docs/lkd/ch5.md

 The actual implementation of a system call in Linux does not need to be concerned with the behavior of the system call handler.
 Thus, adding a new system call to Linux is relatively easy.
 The hard work lies in designing and implementing the system call; registering it with the kernel is simple.

 #### Implementing System Calls

+The first step in implementing a system call is defining its purpose and the syscall should have exactly one purpose.
+Multiplexing syscalls (a single system call that does wildly different things depending on a flag argument) is discouraged in Linux. `ioctl()` is an example of what *not* to do.

+Think of the new system call’s arguments, return value, and error codes.
+The system call should have a clean and simple interface with the smallest number of arguments possible.The semantics and behavior of a system call are important; they must not change, because existing applications will come to rely on them.
+Many system calls provide a flag argument to address forward compatibility.
+The flag is not used to multiplex different behavior across a single system call (which is not acceptable), but to enable new functionality and options without breaking backward compatibility or needing to add a new system call. [p75]

+Design the system call to be as general as possible with an eye toward the future. <u>The *purpose* of the system call will remain constant but its *uses* may change.</u> Remember the Unix motto: "Provide mechanism, not policy." [p75]

+When you write a system call, you need to realize the need for portability and robustness, not just today but in the future.The basic Unix system calls have survived this test of time; most of them are just as useful and applicable today as they were 30 years ago!

+#### Verifying the Parameters